top of page

 Right then, I knew the Spirit was speaking to me about my dad.

-So, in that still moment, once again I prayed for my dad's salvation, as I had done countless times prior.
+So, in that still moment, once again, I prayed for my dad's salvation as I had done countless times prior.
 And in the context of those words I'd just read, I prayed that God's light would finally break through my dad's darkened heart.
 It wasn't a lengthy prayer, just a brief, sincere utterance to the only One who could draw my dad to Himself.

 Until the morning of January 28, 2022.

-As it would end up, my dad only lived thirteen days, following that salvation moment.
-On February 9th at approximately 8:30 pm, surrounded by family who loved him so much and had prayed for his salvation for so long, he breathed his final earthly breath in that same living room where he'd recently been born again.
+As it would end up, my dad only lived thirteen days following that salvation moment.
+On February 9th at approximately 8:30 pm, surrounded by family who loved him so much and had prayed for his salvation for so long, he breathed his final earthly breath in that same living room spot where he'd recently been born again.

 And so, my daughter's sorrow does not get the final say.